Linda Vagana

 Linda Tuumuliga Vagana MNZM (born 23 July 1971 in Auckland, New Zealand) is an international netball coach and former representative player from New Zealand.
-Vagana played as a circle defender, and was a member of the New Zealand national netball team, the Silver Ferns, from 1993 (joining the squad at the end of 1992) up until 2002, earning 61 caps.
+Vagana played as a circle defender, and was a member of the New Zealand national netball team, the Silver Ferns, from 1993 (joining the squad at the end of 1992) and from 1996 up until 2002, earning 61 caps, and played for Samoa at the 2003 World Championships.
 She was appointed a Member of the New Zealand Order of Merit in the 2003 Queen's Birthday Honours, for services to netball.
 Domestically, she played for the Northern Force in the National Bank Cup from 1998 to 2005.

 Vagana currently coaches the Samoa national netball team, and is the General Manager of Duffy Books in Homes.
 She is the cousin of rugby league players Nigel Vagana and Joe Vagana.